 Extended PK hours offered: Contact program about extended hours.

-Principal Elizabeth Garroway designed this multicultural approach in keeping with her own international background.
+Garraway designed this multicultural approach in keeping with her own international background and her experience as assistant principal at popular PS 321.
 A graduate of Midwood High School, she has a master's degree in Spanish and anthropology and studied in Europe, living in Spain for seven years.
 She taught both Spanish and French in Brooklyn middle and high schools.
-"My background is in language, culture and people, and what's important to me is to use that background in the work that I do," Garroway told DNAinfo.com before the school opened.
+"My background is in language, culture and people, and what's important to me is to use that background in the work that I do," Garraway told DNAinfo.

 At a glance

 Number of Students 218

 How many teachers say bullying is a problem at school?NA NA CITYWIDE AVERAGE

 How many teachers say order and discipline are maintained in the school?100% 81% CITYWIDE AVERAGE

 Number of students in an average kindergarten classNA NA CITYWIDE AVERAGE

 Number of students in an average fifth grade classNA NA CITYWIDE AVERAGE